Movansha/duck-dns-ip-updater/README.md

 IPv4 and IPv6 updater client for Duck DNS.

-This application developed with Python.
+This application developed with Python (3.11.9).
 Basically "PySide6" and "requests" modules are used.

 It's an tray app and runs in the background.
 Updates automatically ip adresses of your domain(s).